Iceland car rental Show menu

 • 20,000 ISK if unpaid after 28 days

 Parking in a Handicapped Parking Space is imposed when you park in a marked handicapped parking space without a valid disability card.
-The current fines are :
+The current fines are:

-• 18,900 ISK if paid immediately
+• 18,900 ISK if paid within 3 business days

 • 20,000 ISK (~ £125 / $160) normal